Parents and children affected by cancer

 What kinds of cancer affect children?

-Children's cancer tends to occur in different parts of the body to adult cancers.
-They also look different under the microscope and respond differently to treatment.
-Cure rates for children are much higher than for most adult cancers.
+Children's cancers tend to occur in different parts of the body to adult cancers.
+They also look different under the microscope, and respond differently to treatment.
+Cure rates for children's cancer are much higher than for most adult cancers.

 For more information